zcnst/klimt/docs/TESTS.md

-# API Testing Guide
+# Testing Guide

-This document provides a comprehensive guide to testing various endpoints of your API.
-Use the following `curl` commands to verify functionality and error handling.
+This document is a guide to tests the API.

 ---
 ## Health Check Endpoint

 ### Test the health endpoint (GET)